List of Contents

 Voltage Insights

-According to the voltage, the 200 to 900V segment has held a 38% revenue share in 2022.
+The 200 to 900V segment has held a 38% revenue share in 2023.
 The 200 to 900V segment in the traction inverter market specifically refers to the voltage range of traction inverters utilized in electric vehicles.
 This category covers a wide range of applications, spanning from everyday cars to commercial and high-performance vehicles.
 A notable trend within this voltage range is the industry's movement towards higher voltages, driven by the goal to enhance power efficiency and overall performance in electric vehicles.
 This shift underscores the automotive sector's commitment to developing more potent and technologically advanced traction inverters for improved driving range and capabilities in electric vehicles.

 The 900V and above segment is anticipated to expand fastest over the projected period.
 The 900V and above segment in the traction inverter market refers to high-voltage systems primarily utilized in electric vehicles.
 This segment is witnessing significant growth due to the increasing demand for electric mobility and the pursuit of higher power efficiency.
 Trends indicate a shift towards higher voltage systems to meet the demands of next-generation electric vehicles, enabling faster charging, improved performance, and increased overall efficiency.
 The 900V and above segment reflects the industry's trajectory towards advanced power electronics to address the evolving needs of electric vehicle technology.